Read a feature in The Wall Street Journal.

 Read a review in Science.

-The Bread, Wine, Chocolate paperback is now available for pre-order and will be released in the U.S. and Canada on October 18; in the U.K. on November 17; and in Australia in January 2017.
+The Bread, Wine, Chocolate paperback is now available in the U.S., the U.K and Canada and will be released in Australia in January 2017.

 A reading of the bread chapter by the author: